 Looking to sell online courses, but confused by the huge number of online course platforms?

-In this post I draw on my two decades of e-learning industry experience to highlight the best online learning platforms and help you narrow your list.
+In this post I draw on my two decades of e-learning industry experience to highlight the best online course platforms and help you narrow your list.
 It’s a great companion to my free course platform selection guide.

 (Psst.
-If you already have a platform, be sure to check out the next steps at the end of this post.)
+If you already have a course platform, be sure to check out the next steps at the end of this post.)

 Make choosing an online course platform easier

 One of the most important things to know about choosing the best online course platform is that most course software out there is not designed to sell online courses.
 They are made to deliver internal corporate training or to support academic programs.